dkachele/dkachele/ME.md

 **Building to fail.** Assume everything will fail at least some of the time.

-**Doing it right.** Doing it right will almost always trump doing it fast, except when it doesn't.
+**Doing it right.** Doing it right will almost always supersede doing it fast, except when it doesn't.

 **Initiative.** If you see a problem and no one else is working to fix it, you just volunteered.